How can I make my document or template show a preview?

 Preview pictures for documents are even more pointless.
 Compare Figures 4 and 5, which show the previews you get (in Preview view in the File | Open dialog) with and without a preview picture saved with the document.
 Figure 4 shows that if you save a preview of a text-heavy document, the preview is too small to be useful.

 Without a saved preview picture, on the other hand, as shown in Figure 5, the preview you get is a scrollable window into the document, allowing you to actually read the text (all of it, from beginning to end, if you like).
 There are some limitations to this: paragraph text is wrapped to the window size; tables are not (and obviously graphics cannot be).
 Still, you can usually read enough of the text to determine the content.
-(You can also, in Word 2002 and 2003, increase the size of the dialog to make the preview window larger.
+(You can also, in Word 2002 and above, increase the size of the dialog to make the preview window larger.
 You do this by dragging on the bottom right corner to increase the size or by double-clicking the title bar to maximize the window.)

 It increases the file size